Class Schedule

 THIS CLASS WILL BE HELD AT:

-• Class B uniform (polo shirt, long pants) is required to attend this inservice.
+• Class B uniform (collared shirt, long pants) is required to attend this class.
 Must adhere to grooming standards

 • Personnel must use their departmental email address when registering and a confirmation email will be sent once registraion is complete.